Washington, DC October 21-25, 2014

 Change is an everyday reality in family medicine.
-Learn ways to cope in three stimulating [general sessions].
+Learn ways to cope in three stimulating general sessions.
 Explore the digital-medical revolution with cardiologist Eric Topol, MD, author of The Creative Destruction of Medicine.
 Hear from Pulitzer Prize winner and social critic Anna Quindlen.
 And hear how to avoid burnout with family physician and business coach Dike Drummond, MD.
+All sessions will be held in the Ballroom, Level 3, in the Walter E. Washington Convention Center.
 CME credit will be offered for each session.

 Enhance your learning with tracks focused on three hot family medicine topics.
 Building the right practice and coding correctly for reimbursement are critical issues for every family physician.
 Get ready for ICD-10.
 Learn everything you need to know about PCMH.
 And really study the Direct Primary Care Model.
 Pick a track and attend the Interactive Lecture and associated Expanded Learning sessions.

 On Saturday, bring your team for a special six-hour seminar focused on building a high-functioning team to enhance patient care and your practice.
 Participants must include a team of three from each practice, including a provider, a clinical support staff person, and an administrative staff person.